 1 Highland Industrial Park, Peekskill

 2nd Nature is an indoor skatepark that also includes a skateboard shop.
-The skatepark is open Monday to Friday from 2:30-8:30 p.m. and Saturday and Sunday from 11 a.m. to 8 p.m.
+The skatepark is open Tuesday to Friday from 1 p.m. to 8 p.m. and Saturday and Monday from 11 a.m. to 8 p.m.
 This awesome skatepark has a lot of ramps and cool features.
 Also, you are able to schedule private lessons as well as birthday parties!
 This location is ideal for the summertime to avoid those hot temperatures.
-From Monday to Thursday the fee is $10, and on Fridays it’s free skate Friday.
+From Monday to Thursday the fee is $15 and, on Fridays, the fee is $10.
+Weekend admission is $20.

 View this post on Instagram